 The Hidden Problem: How Office Furniture Is Typically Purchased

-• A company works with a brand-aligned dealer
+• A company works with a dealer or furniture provider

 • Product selections start early

-• The space is designed around what that brand offers
+• The space is designed around what that provider offers

 It feels efficient.